Top-Rated Wrongful Death Attorney in Philadelphia, PA

 Recklessness and intentional wrongdoing claim innocent lives across Pennsylvania every single day.
 The Villari Firm, PLLC is devoted to fighting against negligence, corporations putting profits over safety, and all other acts of wrongdoing that cost innocent people’s lives.

 Heidi Villari has a reputation for her powerful client advocacy and unrelenting passion for civil justice.
 While she cannot go back and prevent your loss from occurring in the first place, she can expose wrongdoing to bring you peace of mind and help you and your family face a more stable future.

-If you live in Philadelphia, Camden, or the surrounding region, call (215)-600-1363 or contact us online for a free, confidential consultation.
-Know that we handle wrongful death actions on contingency, meaning you pay nothing in legal fees unless we win.
+If you live in Philadelphia, Camden, or the surrounding region, call (267) 388-9372 or contact us online for a free, confidential consultation.
+We have handled wrongful death actions on contingency, meaning you pay nothing in legal fees unless we win.